Accessibility & Inclusion

 Pets are strictly prohibited from Camp.

-The only exception is registered service animals as allowed by law.
+The only exception is trained service animals as allowed by law.
 Please reach out to the A&I Coordinator so we can plan for service animals.

 What about an Emotional Support Animal?

-Emotional support animals are different from trained working service animals and are not permitted at Camp.
-Unless you have a registered service animal, please do not bring your special pet with you to Camp.
+Emotional support animals are different from trained service animals and are not permitted at Camp.
+Unless you have a service animal, please do not bring any animals with you to Camp.

 Are there wild animals?